 Artisaire is the epitome of a business honing in and dedicating itself to a craft, in this case, the art of wax sealing.
 From customized wax stamps to premade wax seals, Artisaire has made an old tradition new again.
-Owning each step of the production process, Artisaire makes all of its items in its Canadian factory.
+Owning each step of the production process, Artisaire makes all of the best Shopify shop’s items in its Canadian factory.
 The Thomsen family who run Artisaire still find joy in handwriting their own thank you notes and sealing each one by hand.

 Learn more: A seamless checkout process, Shop Pay checkouts convert at a 1.91x times higher than regular checkouts.

 Designer and cosmetics historian Gabriela Hernandez channels the glamor of her grandmother’s beauty routine into great vintage-inspired beauty products.
 From 1920s-inspired cake mascara to long-wearing classic color lipsticks, all of Bésame Cosmetics’ line is 100% cruelty-free, formulated for sensitive skin, and produced in California.